-The HotWire comes with a Straightjacket, Black Diamond's sewn-in rubber positioner for the bottom carabiner.
+The HotWire employ BD's Straightjacket, which is a rubber loop sewn into the sling to keep the bottom carabiner in place.
 This adds a little stiffness to the sling to make clipping easier and keeps the carabiner from spinning around.
 Unfortunately they can wear out and break off over time.
 If you prefer a replaceable, exterior positioner, the Wild Country Helium and the Petzl Djinn Axess have those instead.

 Ease of Grabbing

 As with the PosiWire, Black Diamond claims that the 14mm sling is "easy to grab," but that just wasn't the case for our testers.
 The sling is just a little too narrow to grab easily when pumped, and slotting a couple of fingers into the top carabiner to get more purchase is a surefire way to get injured.
 If you're likely to be grabbing your draws often, then the Petzl Spirit Express or the Black Diamond Freewire are better options.

 As Cam McKenzie Ring can attest, putting your finger through the carabiner to clip the rope is not recommended.
 Buy some draws with wider slings instead.